ScallyBag/Picochess-Test-System/etc/README.md

 you only need if you have a DgtPi chess computer.

-If you have problems please don't hassitate to contact me over eMail or skype.
+If you have problems please don't hassitate to contact me over eMail or gitter.

 LocutusOfPenguin